appium/appium-support/README.md

 There are a number of levels, exposed as methods on the log object, at which logging can be made.
 The built-in ones correspond to those of [npmlog](https://github.com/npm/npmlog#loglevelprefix-message-), and are:
 `silly`, `verbose`, `info`, `http`, `warn`, and `error`.
 In addition there is a `debug` level.

-The default threshhold level is `verbose`.
+The default threshold level is `verbose`.

 The logged output, by default, will be `level prefix message`.
 So